🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 Can I trade illiquid markets safely?

-Absolutely, though prudence is essential.
-Deploy limit orders in place of market orders to maintain command over your entry price.
-Steer clear of positions you cannot profitably unwind given prevailing spreads.
+Absolutely, though prudence is warranted.
+Employ limit orders rather than market orders to establish your desired execution price.
+Steer clear of positions you cannot exit profitably considering the prevailing spread.

 How does liquidity change over a market's life?